tumrabert/kaggle_text_multilabel_classification/README.md

 ### Key Findings:

-I demonstrated the feasibility of multi-label classification for research papers.
-Linear models provide a good starting point, but there's potential for significant improvement.
+This project successfully demonstrates the feasibility of multi-label classification for research papers.
+While the initial linear model establishes a baseline, the results highlight the potential for significant improvement by exploring the strategies outlined above.

-### Challenges:

-Obtaining more labeled data was a key challenge.

-### Future Directions:
+### Challenges and Future Directions:

+A key challenge faced in this project was the limited amount of labeled data.

-Investigating advanced deep learning models and sophisticated feature engineering techniques would be the next step.
+Future work should prioritize addressing this limitation.
+Additionally, investigating the use of advanced deep learning models and sophisticated feature engineering techniques promises a path toward building more accurate classification systems.